 NIP-104: Double Ratchet DMs

-NIP-104 defines end-to-end encrypted direct messages using a double ratchet protocol (based on Signal’s architecture), providing forward secrecy and post-compromise security for Nostr conversations.
+NIP-104 is a draft for end-to-end encrypted direct messages using a double ratchet design, aiming to bring forward secrecy and post-compromise recovery to Nostr conversations.

 Why It Matters